wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 ## Examine New IDs

-During ingestion, Wavefront assigns a unique ID to each newly added metric name, span name, source name, and <code>key=value</code> string of a point tag or span tag.
+During ingestion, Wavefront assigns an ID to each newly added metric name, span name, source name, and <code>key=value</code> string of a point tag or span tag.

-Your Wavefront instance includes an HTTP endpoint that provides a short window into the current stream of new ID assignments.
+Your Wavefront instance includes an HTTP endpoint that provides a window into the current stream of new ID assignments.
 You can use the returned list of ID assignments to see if the data that is currently being ingested has introduced any metrics, sources, spans, or tags that your Wavefront system hasn't seen yet.

 {% include shared/badge.html content="You need [Direct Data Ingestion permission](permissions_overview.html) to use the endpoint." %}